-- i.) the MS student advisor (Biotechnology Student Advisor/Anatomical Sciences Student Advisor) who will chair the committee.
+- i.) the MS student advisor (Mechanisms of Health and Disease Student Advisor/Anatomical Sciences Student Advisor) who will chair the committee.
 The role of the Chair is to maintain consistency of standards for student performance. - ii.)
 Supervising Professor and at least two other faculty members from the Graduate Faculty. - iii) One faculty member from another graduate program within the University of Texas Health Science Center, San Antonio but with a primary appointment in a different department (outside of CSA) at the institution.